bajumar/Azure-Monitor-Logs/Visualization using PowerBI Desktop/README.md

-# Visualization using PowerBI Desktop
+# Visualization using Power BI Desktop

-In this section you will find examples of relatively simple queries which can be used to create useful interactive reports with dynamic visualizations in PowerBI Desktop.
+In this section you will find examples of relatively simple queries which can be used to create useful interactive reports with dynamic visualizations in Power BI Desktop.

 First, get Power BI Desktop for free - <https://powerbi.microsoft.com/desktop>